Meet Our Scholars

 “We love doing things together,” said Solomon.
 “We’re pretty close.”

-Project Onramp is ready to break down barriers and speed our students to success—while helping our member companies build our statewide labor pool, boost diversity, and prevent possible labor shortages.
+Project Onramp is ready to break down barriers and speed low-income students to success—while helping our member companies build the statewide labor pool and boost diversity.

 - PROGRAM CONTACT: